 and may do it at the slightest new taste!

-Week Four: The hoglets now look like a miniature version of their moms.
-They can
+Week Four: The baby hedgehogs now look like a miniature version of

 be interested in moistened dry cat food and canned food.
 The first time we give

-them some, they self-anoint it all over themselves!
+them some, they often self-anoint it all over themselves!
 On the second try, they